QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 3) There are some variables that could be exactly derived from other variables.
 For example, the interview year(IYEAR), month(IMONTH) and day(IDAY) could be derived from the interview date of each person(IDATE).

 4) There are some variables that could be statistically predicted from other variables.
-For example,
+For example, the dataset has data of income level, education level and mental health level, which means I could predict mental health level based on income and education level.

 5) There are 401,958 rows, 112,548,240 data points in total.